dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 .. warning::
     digitransit-proxy is deprecated as of 2020-08 and is only preserved for archival reasons.
-We're using the k8s ingress now, thats introduced in the next step
+We're using Kubernetes Ingress now, thats introduced in the next step.

 .. container:: toggle